rlankhorst/zip-recipes/src/PREMIUM_README.md

 8. Voila!
 Your new recipe can easily be styled with CSS, to look however you would like.

 == Changelog ==

+4.5.2.5 Small bug fix with ratings

+* Fixed: Google wasn't sure what a valid rating looks like.
+Told it valid rating can be from 0 to 5 for a recipe.

 4.5.2.4 Better Ratings